oktavilla/PortfolioDeck-Docs/google-analytics.markdown

 ## Creating an account

 If you don't already have an Analytics account -- sign up for one now [on their homepage](http://www.google.com/analytics/).
 Look for the "Sign Up Now" link (we don't want to link directly as they keep changing these things).
-If you don't have a Google account (i.e for mail, reader etc) you may have to create one first (look in the top right corner on the sign up page -- they've hidden it well).
+If you don't have an Google account (i.e for mail, reader etc) you may have to create one first (look in the top right corner on the Analytics signup page -- they've hidden it well).

 ## Adding your portfolio